Skip to Page Content Image: Official Website for the First State Photo: Featured Delaware Image

 • Emergency Response System

 An Emergency Response System is a device that allows a person at high risk (for example an older person who lives alone and has a health problem) to get immediate help in the event of an emergency.
 The person who is using the system wears a button that he or she can push if needed.
-The button connects electronically to the person's phone, which is programmed to send a signal to a response center.
-Trained professionals in the response center then carry out a series of actions to help the person in need.
+The button connects electronically to the person's phone, which is programmed to send a signal to a response center or other contact persons who can then carry out a series of actions to help the person in need.

 This service is provided by the Division of Services for Aging and Adults with Physical Disabilities (DSAAPD).
 For a complete list of services provided by DSAAPD, please visit the DSAAPD services page, the DSAAPD website or contact DSAAPD.